 Michael Scelfo’s inaugural solo joint took over the iconic Casablanca space on Brattle St and brought Harvard Square a tasty repertoire of shareable plates that included everything from chicken-fried rabbit and fried Brussels sprouts to the Hub’s new favorite secret burger.
 The seasonal cocktail list is its own distinct pleasure, and one worth revisiting frequently.
-Order the “That’ll Do” -- it’s made with a smoked pork-infused scotch, absinthe, and Green Mountain Maple Liqueur.
+A current favorite is the Persimmon Says, made with mezcal, chicory root, persimmon, Coco Leo, and lime.

 Rotisserie chicken and bocce ball in a Watertown locale

 It’s still hard to wrap our heads around there being fine dining near the former Arsenal Mall area.
 But what Strip-T’s started, Branch Line continues.
 The beautiful space from Eastern Standard folks Garrett Harker and Andrew Holden headlines its menu with rotisserie chicken (or rotisserie cauliflower for the vegetarians); one genius starter dish is simply rotisserie drippings served with bread and roast garlic.
-The grilled whole branzino and butcher’s steak are entrees you’ll be craving winter or summer.
-Right now, we’re counting down the days to alfresco rosé and warm-weather bocce in the restaurant’s outdoor space.
+The bone-in pork chop milanese and butcher’s steak are entrees you’ll be craving winter or summer.
+Right now, we’re savoring the last days of alfresco rosé and warm-weather bocce in the restaurant’s outdoor space.

 Celebrated French-New American cuisine with one of our best burgers

 Chef Tony Maws had us at Craigie Street Bistrot, and then cemented our love with his bigger Central Square space, now celebrating a decade of incomparable fare and service.
 It’s not just about his magazine-cover model of a burger, which should never overshadow the nightly wonders coming out of the kitchen, be it chicken stuffed with dates and sausage or an entire roasted pig’s head for two (the four-course, prix-fixe menu changes daily).
-The Kirkland Tap & Trotter, Maws’ second restaurant off Inman Square, helps feed the soul in between Craigie visits (see below), but it should never supplant its fountainhead.
+The Kirkland Tap & Trotter, Maws’ second restaurant off Inman Square, helps feed the soul in between Craigie visits, but it should never supplant its fountainhead.
 And in fact, those seeking a more casual dining experience needn't leave Craigie at all -- they can hit up COMB (Craigie on Main Bar), the newly re-conceived bar area featuring a la carte snacks, a monthly rotating burger special, and buffalo bites on Sunday nights.

 Divine homemade pastas in an intimate, romantic setting

 The strangely forgotten stretch of Mass Ave between Harvard and Porter is home to some of Cambridge’s buried gems (Temple Bar, Cambridge Common), but Giulia is a true diamond.
-Chef Michael Pagliarini spends hours each day rolling out his doughs at the restaurant’s pasta table, which produces some great corn and brown butter agnolotti, whole wheat penne with pork sausage, and pappardelle with wild boar.
-If you’re a paleo nut who insists on denying yourself the area’s greatest carbs, you can tick carnivorous boxes with the grilled bone-in beef rib-eye with roasted potatoes and salsa verde.
+Chef Michael Pagliarini spends hours each day rolling out his doughs at the restaurant’s pasta table, which produces some great pumpkin and squash agnolotti and pappardelle with wild boar.
+If you’re a paleo nut who insists on denying yourself the area’s greatest carbs, you can tick carnivorous boxes with the housemade lamb sausage.

 A home run of Mediterranean food and spices

 Did most Americans even think twice about Turkish spices before Ana Sortun came along?
 Oleana set the stage for her second, already revered spot -- our favorite place for group outings when a vegetarian or two is involved.
-We’re talking almost 40 Mediterranean small plates, from salmon ceviche to Brussels sprout bravas to crab & red lentil kibbeh.
-And then there’s that cocktail program unlike any other -- when’s the last time you found fennel or pollen in your drink?
+We’re talking almost 40 Mediterranean small plates, from seven layer hummus to Sicilian squid to feta cheese gnocchi.
+And then there’s that cocktail program unlike any other -- when’s the last time you found salted yogurt in your drink?

 Urban oyster bar from the man who brought you the city’s best hot lobster roll

 Michael Serpa’s townhouse space pays proper homage to New England seafood with dishes like blue prawns a la plancha and whole roasted sea bream.
-Oysters are aplenty, as are the Jonah crab claws, dressed lobster, and a seafood-friendly wine program.
+Oysters are aplenty, as are the blue crab salad, dressed lobster, and a seafood-friendly wine program.
 Reservations can only be made through Open Table, and a flat 20% tip is added to every bill, eliminating the mental gymnastics of tipping protocol.

 Special-occasion, super-high-end, ticketed dining

 Once you buy your way into chef Peter Ungár’s space and create an online profile specifying your tastes, you leave your dining fate in the hands of the kitchen, which prepares your meal in front of an intimate 20-seat counter.
 Oysters with cucumber-seaweed gel?
 Chocolate-covered venison?
 Nashi pear and candied Meyer lemon?
 Not a problem.
-Every dish is outlandishly inventive and well worth the $195-per-person cost, especially considering that includes tax, gratuity, and drink pairings.
+Every dish is outlandishly inventive and well worth the $210-per-person cost, especially considering that includes tax, gratuity, and drink pairings.
 Still blanching at the imaginary bill?
 Make your first visit a $70 lunchtime one, or drop in when the restaurant transforms into a late-night natural wine bar with glasses starting at $8 and bar snacks running you just five bucks.

 A beloved sashimi bar transformed into an expansive izayaka

 Do you even miss Clio anymore?
-Ken Oringer and Tony Messina’s UNI gives equal love to hot dishes like Japanese milk bread, whole roasted lobster with Singapore black pepper glaze, and wagyu beef dumplings, as well as the expected cold stuff, which now includes many nigiri and maki options in addition to inventive sashimis.
+Ken Oringer and Tony Messina’s UNI gives equal love to hot dishes like lobster fried rice, baby shrimp tempura, and wagyu beef dumplings, as well as the expected cold stuff, which now includes many nigiri and maki options in addition to inventive sashimis.
 And not to worry: The late-night ramen menu is not only intact but expanded, often attracting outside ramen stars to stage pop-ups.

 A tropical oasis in Boston serving funky riffs on Southeast Asian classics

 We’ll follow Tiffani Faison anywhere, but thankfully she simply skipped down the street for her follow-up to Sweet Cheeks.
 That said, it’s a 180-degree turn from her down-home Q sanctum: Tiger Mama is neon lights, punchy Tiki cocktails, and umami heaven.
 The menu explores all manner of spicy, crunchy Southeast Asian cuisine, from crispy chili potatoes to Singapore street noodles to lamb roti.
-Come with a crowd to hit up the banquet-style dishes, which include salt and pepper monkfish tail and chili crab (with, dear god, beurre blanc).
+Come with a crowd to hit up the banquet-style dishes, which include salt and pepper monkfish tail and the marinated, smoked, and fried whole duck.
 The only thing you shouldn’t eat?
 The herbs growing on the vertical indoor garden.

 Vegetarian-friendly Venetian bites

 Don’t know what a bacaro is?
 Simple, really: It’s a Venetian wine bar, and it’s your new favorite dining conceit.
-SRV (Serene Republic of Venice) is a small plates/pasta haven, which means you get to sample both beef tongue tonnato and bone marrow risotto, smoked sea trout and bauletti with prosciutto and black truffle.
+SRV (Serene Republic of Venice) is a small plates/pasta haven, which means you get to sample the likes of beef carpaccio and heirloom squash risotto, lamb saddle and prosciutto agnolotti.
 For the full family meal experience, spring for the shared Arsenale menu, which puts you entirely at the gastronomic mercy of the SRV kitchen.
 Also?
 This is the place where you and your vegetarian friends can dine equally well.

 Unexpected French cuisine from two young upstart restaurateurs

-If you've been breathlessly wondering what had happened to the Whisk pop-up group, get ready to exhale.
-Co-chefs and owners Jeremy Kean and Phil Kruta have finally put down roots, though that hardly means they’ve settled down.
-Expect the same unpredictable French-influenced fare, experienced either as a tasting menu or a la carte.
-The seasons dictate the menu, but peekytoe crab salad, a wild mushroom omelette, and duck l’orange might all make an appearance.
-If French simply isn’t where your head’s at, American comfort will save the evening, in the form of either the customized house burger (pork belly as a topping?!) or the country-style fried chicken -- and then return for cafe breakfast menu and classics like smoked salmon on a bagel.
+Whisk pop-up founders Jeremy Kean and Phil Kruta have finally put down roots, though that hardly means they’ve settled down.
+Expect the same unpredictable fare, experienced either as a tasting menu or a la carte.
+The seasons dictate the menu, but current highlights include marrow fried rice and grilled halibut.
+If all you seek is American comfort fare, spring for either the brassica burger or the country-style fried chicken -- and then return for cafe breakfast menu and classics like smoked salmon on a bagel.